alephium/www/src/content/blog/2024-01-04_The-Alephium-Mobile-Wallet-Journey--82997266f421/index.md

 description: 'The Alephium Mobile Wallet is a great addition to the current set of wallets developed by the core contributors.
 It is available for…'
 ---

-The Alephium Mobile Wallet is a great addition to the current set of wallets developed by the core contributors.
-It is available for…

----

 ### The Alephium Mobile Wallet Journey!

 <figure id="ed59" class="graf graf--figure graf-after--h3">